deestbie/console-docs/docs/venom/publishliveevent.md

 ## Step 12: Test Live Stream

 You can test the stream for your live event to determine if its running properly using the **Check Stream** option.
-The function executes a live stream check service and verifies the live stream against the Internet Engineering Task Force (IETF) document [HTTP Live Streaming draft-pantos-http-live-streaming-19](https://tools.ietf.org/html/draft-pantos-http-live-streaming-19).
+The function executes a live stream check service and verifies the live stream against the Internet Engineering Task Force (IETF) document [HTTPS Live Streaming draft-pantos-http-live-streaming-19](https://tools.ietf.org/html/draft-pantos-http-live-streaming-19).

 The following list briefly summarizes what happens during the live stream check: